Random Splitting of Fluid Models: Positive Lyapunov Exponents: Motivating models: Conservative Lorenz-96 and 2d Euler

 \begin{definition}[Generic orbit] The unique full-measure $\mathcal V$-orbits in $\mathcal{M}_{Lorenz}(x)$ and $\mathcal{M}_{Euler}(q)$ in \Cref{prop:generic} are called {\normalfont generic $\mathcal{V}_{Lorenz}$-orbits} and {\normalfont generic $\mathcal{V}_{Euler}$-orbits}, respectively.
 When there is no confusion, we also simply call them {\normalfont generic orbits}. \end{definition}

-The next result, also from \cite{Agazzi}, highlights a key feature of generic orbits, namely that the $\mathcal{V}_{Lorenz}$ and $\mathcal{V}_{Euler}$ splittings are ergodic on them.
-This follows from the fact that the Lie bracket condition holds on generic orbits of Lorenz and Euler and that Lebesgue measure in ambient space -- and therefore its disintegration onto generic orbits -- is $P_h$-invariant for every $h>0$ in each case.
+The next result, \aa{summarizing \cite[Corollaries 5.3 and 6.7]{Agazzi}}, highlights a key feature of generic orbits, namely that the $\mathcal{V}_{Lorenz}$ and $\mathcal{V}_{Euler}$ splittings are ergodic on them.
+This follows from the fact that the Lie bracket condition holds on generic orbits\footnote{For both Lorenz and Euler the splitting vector fields alone span tangent spaces on generic orbits, i.e. there is no need for Lie brackets \cite[Proposition 5.2 and Lemma 6.15]{Agazzi}.
+So both models are ``elliptic" rather than just ``hypoelliptic."} of Lorenz and Euler and that Lebesgue measure in ambient space -- and therefore its disintegration onto generic orbits -- is $P_h$-invariant for all $h>0$.

 \begin{theorem} For any generic orbit $\mathcal{X}$ of either the Lorenz or Euler random splittings, there exists a unique $P_h$-invariant measure on $\mathcal{X}$ for every $h>0$.
 Furthermore, this measure is absolutely continuous with respect to the volume form $\vol$ on $\mathcal X$ and, respectively, on $\mathcal{M}_{Lorenz}(x)$ or $\mathcal{M}_{Euler}(q)$. \end{theorem}